looker-open-source/sdk-codegen/README.md

 | LOOKERSDK_TIMEOUT | Request timeout in seconds.
 Defaults to `120` for most platforms. |
 | LOOKERSDK_CLIENT_ID | API3 credentials `client_id`.
 This and `client_secret` must be provided in some fashion to the Node SDK, or no calls to the API will be authorized.
 No default value. |
 | LOOKERSDK_CLIENT_SECRET | API3 credentials `client_secret`.
 No default value. |

+## SDK Examples

+Looker hosts an open source repository for SDK examples at <https://github.com/looker-open-source/sdk-examples>.
+We welcome members of the community to submit additional examples.